How Far Are We from Generating Missing Modalities with Foundation Models?: Evaluating the Potential Paradigms

+We propose that a foundation model-based framework for missing modality prediction can be decomposed into three key components: a \textit{generator}, a \textit{miner}, and a \textit{filter module}.
+The generator produces the missing modality given an instruction; the miner extracts contextual cues from observed modalities to guide generation; and the filter module selects the most semantically aligned output from multiple candidates.
+Our goal is to systematically investigate different paradigms and assess the individual contribution of each component.

+This decomposition is intended as a functional abstraction of training-free missing-modality generation rather than an ad hoc categorization.
+Effective reconstruction in this setting requires not only synthesizing the target modality, but also exposing fine-grained evidence from observed modalities and verifying whether generated candidates are semantically faithful to the multimodal context.
+From the perspective of prior agentic systems, the miner resembles a task-specific planning and evidence-extraction module, analogous to the planning component in HuggingGPT~\cite{shen2023hugginggpt}, while the filter/verifier instantiates a multimodal judging mechanism related to MLLM-as-a-Judge~\cite{chen2024mllm}.
+Separating these roles allows us to analyze their individual contributions and compare different foundation model-based paradigms systematically.

+Following a bottom-up design, we construct three paradigms by incrementally integrating these components (Fig.~\ref{fig:paradigm}): (a) Paradigm 1 uses only the generator for direct generation; (b) Paradigm 2 adds a filter module to select the best candidate; (c) Paradigm 3 further incorporates a miner to mine cross-modal relationships and enhance prompt informativeness.

-To comprehensively evaluate the impact of each component, we instantiate our framework with several representative models.
-For generators, we consider Stable Diffusion 3.5 (SD3.5)~\cite{rombach2022high}, FLUX.1-dev~\cite{flux2024}, AudioLDM 2~\cite{liu2024audioldm}, and Stable Audio Open 1.0~\cite{evans2025stable} (SA 1.0).
-As ranking modules, we use ImageBind~\cite{girdhar2023imagebind} to compute the similarity between generated and observed modalities, and MLLM-as-a-Judge~\cite{chen2024mllm}\footnote{We employ Qwen2.5-Omni-7B~\cite{xu2025qwen2} as the judge model, the prompt template is provided in the appendix.} (denoted as \textbf{`MJ'}) to assess the quality of generated modalities.
-For the miner, we adopt Qwen2.5-VL-7B~\cite{bai2025qwen2} (denoted as \textbf{`M'}) and GPT-4o (denoted as \textbf{`4o'}).
-In the following sections, we assess the effectiveness of these paradigms by evaluating both the quality of the generated missing modalities and the performance improvements in downstream tasks, aiming to quantify the contribution of each component.
+To systematically evaluate the effectiveness of different paradigms and individual components under a training-free setting, we select two state-of-the-art foundation models for each module to ensure diversity, as shown in Table~\ref{tab:components}.
+Specifically, we adopt six pretrained generative models to reconstruct the missing image, text, and audio.
+For example, we leverage Stable Diffusion 3.5 (SD3.5) and FLUX.1 dev to generate missing images based on the input modality (text).
+For the filter module, we consider two strategies: (i) ImageBind~\cite{girdhar2023imagebind} which measures the similarity between generated and observed modalities, and (ii) MLLM-as-a-Judge~\cite{chen2024mllm} which employs Qwen2.5-Omni-7B~\cite{xu2025qwen2} to assess the semantic quality of generated outputs\footnote{The prompt template used for MJ is provided in the appendix.}.
+To extract contextual cross-modal cues, we adopt two pretrained models as miners: Qwen2.5-Omni-7B (QO)~\cite{xu2025qwen2} and OpenAI GPT-4o (4o).
+Based on the structure of each paradigm, we systematically combine these modules as shown in Table~\ref{tab:paradigm_overview}.
+To ensure fair comparisons, we control all variables except the one under investigation.
+This results in a total of 42 baseline variants.
+In the following sections, we evaluate each variant from two perspectives: (i) the quality of the generated missing modalities, and (ii) the performance impact on downstream tasks.
+This allows us to quantify the role and effectiveness of each individual component.